Skip to main content Skip to complementary content

 Qlik Cloud supports using a customer managed key (CMK)—Amazon refers to this as an AWS KMS key or KMS key—from AWS KMS to encrypt and decrypt your tenant data.

 Below are the general steps required to set up AWS to use with CMK.
 You must create an AWS KMS account, create your AWS KMS key, and configure your key policy for use with Qlik Cloud CMK.
-Once you have completed the setup in AWS KMS, you can change the key provider in your Qlik Cloud tenant to use an AWS KMS key.
-See Changing the key provider in the tenant.
+After you have completed the setup in AWS KMS, you can change the key provider in your Qlik Cloud tenant to use an AWS KMS key.
+See Create a new key provider in the tenant.

 Create an AWS account